flowersteam/adtool_legacy/docs/README_ADD_MODULE.md

 # Add a new module to the libs
-Four different types of modules can be implemented in the AutomatedDiscoveryTool libs
+Four different types of modules can be implemented in the Automated Discovery Tool libs

 - Systems
 - Explorers